AgentMC/Sao19/Translate/En/Part7.md

 "............"

-Ronye still could not infer the way of how the Integrity Knight could lose the beloved sacred treasure.
+Ronye still could not infer the way of how the Integrity Knight could lose the beloved divine object.
 Scheta faintly smiled slightly touching with her fingertips the hands of Ronye, who was in the loss of words.

 "I am now not a "silent" but rather "unarmed" knight<sup><a href="#Prim6">6</a></sup>.
 But I am pleased with what I have accomplished.......
 Sometimes, I remember my Black Lily, and then I feel lonely."